Proposed Waurn Ponds train maintenance and stabling facility

 A typical train stabling facility operates almost 24 hours a day.

 Why is train stabling needed?

-The community of greater Geelong needs an efficient and reliable rail network to support its development as Victoria’s second biggest city.
-The Geelong line is the fastest growing and busiest line on the regional rail network.
+The community of greater Geelong needs an efficient and reliable rail service to support its development as Victoria’s second biggest city.
+The Geelong Line is the fastest growing and busiest line on the regional rail network.

-Waurn Ponds stabling is needed to support planned improvements for the Geelong line, including the Geelong Line Upgrade, the Waurn Ponds Duplication Project – which will deliver five services per hour in the peak for Waurn Ponds – Geelong Fast Rail and Western Rail Plan.
+Stabling is needed at Waurn Ponds to support planned improvements for the Geelong Line, including the Geelong Line Upgrade, the Waurn Ponds Duplication Project, Geelong Fast Rail and Western Rail Plan.

 PROPOSED PLANNING SCHEME AMENDMENT GC104 - WAURN PONDS TRAIN MAINTENANCE AND STABLING FACILITY

 Rail Projects Victoria has lodged a request for a Planning Scheme Amendment (GC104) with the Minister for Planning for the facility to be built at the proposed site in Waurn Ponds.

 Information about the project, including the Planning Scheme Amendment, supporting documents and site selection can be found on the Government Land Planning Service website.

 The request has been referred to the Government Land Standing Advisory Committee (GLSAC) for independent review.
 The committee is independent of government, and provides a transparent process for people to have their say on the project.